Counseling Degrees & Licenses in Arkansas

 Students will have to meet some specific requirements for counseling degrees and licenses in Arkansas.
 The state requires a potential counselor to complete an approved master’s degree (or higher) with a minimum of 60 graduate hours to be licensed to provide counseling services to the public.

-Arkansas also mandates individuals to have a minimum of two years teaching experience in order to become school counselors in the state of Arkansas.
 Students have two paths to receive certification from the Arkansas Division of Elementary and Secondary Education.
 Individuals who already hold a teaching license in the state of Arkansas take the Professional School Counselor Praxis test.
-Individuals who are not currently licensed teachers in Arkansas are required to pass the Professional School Counselor Praxis test, and one of the Principles of Learning and Teaching exams: K-6, 5-9, or 7-12 grades.
+Individuals who are not currently licensed teachers in Arkansas must pass the Professional School Counselor Praxis test, and one of the Principles of Learning and Teaching exams: K-6, 5-9, or 7-12 grades.

 The Commission on Rehabilitation Counselor Certification administers the Certified Rehabilitation Counselor (CRC) test for rehabilitation counselor certification.
-Arkansas is one of 12 states that recognize the Certified Rehabilitation Counselor Exam (CRCE) in general counseling licensure.
+Arkansas is one of 172 states, along with the District of Columbia, that recognize the Certified Rehabilitation Counselor Exam (CRCE) in general counseling licensure.
 Students who complete an approved rehabilitation counselor education program in Arkansas are encouraged to earn the CRCE credential as it provides for salary increases and easier job placements.

 Arkansas also has an office dedicated to addictions counseling certification and licensure.
 Licensure can be obtained by submitting an application and other required documentation to the Arkansas State Board of Examiners of Alcoholism and Drug Abuse Counselors.
 The board offers three credentials: a Licensed Alcoholism and Drug Abuse Counselor (LADAC), which requires a master’s degree in the health or behavioral sciences field from an accredited college or university; a Licensed Associate Alcoholism and Drug Abuse Counselor (LAADAC), which requires a bachelor’s degree in the health or behavioral sciences field from an accredited college or university; and a Certified Alcoholism and Drug Abuse Technician (CADAT), which requires a high school diploma or equivalent.

-According to HealthGrad (2023), average counselor salaries for job postings in Arkansas are 2 percent higher than average counselor salaries for job postings nationwide.
+According to HealthGrad (2022), average counselor salaries for job postings in Arkansas are 2 percent higher than average counselor salaries for job postings nationwide.
 There is an increased demand for licensed counselors, in Arkansas and everywhere.
 The U.S. Bureau of Labor Statistics (2023) forecasts that careers in counseling fields will grow 18 percent nationally from 2022 to 2032, much faster than the average for all occupations.
 The need for counselors, in general, will grow as a growing population seeks mental health counseling.
-Demand for rehabilitation counselors is expected to grow at a rate of 2 percent.
+Demand for rehabilitation counselors is expected to grow at a rate of 2 percent, about as fast as average for all occupations.
 On the other hand, the job outlook for marriage and family therapists is expected to grow at a rate of 15 percent during that same decade.

 Read on for licensed and accredited programs offering counseling degrees and licenses in Arkansas.